Hurricane Florence's path: Track the storm here

 Where is the hurricane now?

-Florence is approximately 410 miles south of Bermuda and 975 miles east-southeast of Cape Fear, North Carolina, as of 5 a.m.
+Florence is approximately 385 miles southwest of Bermuda and around 575 miles southeast of Cape Fear, North Carolina, as of 5 a.m.
 ET, according to the NHC.

-The center says the storm is moving west-northwest at 15 miles per hour, and has maximum sustained winds of about 140 miles per hour.
+The center says the storm is moving west-northwest at 17 mph, and has maximum sustained winds of about 130 mph.

-"On the forecast track, the center of Florence will move over the southwestern Atlantic Ocean between Bermuda and the Bahamas Tuesday and Wednesday, and approach the coast of South Carolina or North Carolina on Thursday," the center said.
+"On the forecast track, the center of Florence will move over the southwestern Atlantic Ocean between Bermuda and the Bahamas [Wednesday], and approach the coast of North Carolina or South Carolina in the hurricane warning area on Thursday and Friday," the NHC says.

 "Florence is a category 4 hurricane on the Saffir-Simpson Hurricane Wind Scale," it noted.
-"Further strengthening is anticipated, and Florence is expected to be an extremely dangerous major hurricane through Thursday."
+"Strengthening is forecast through [Wednesday].
+While some weakening is expected on Thursday, Florence is forecast to be an extremely dangerous major hurricane as it approaches the U.S. coast."

 WHAT IS THE SAFFIR-SIMPSON HURRICANE WIND SCALE?